 - Gentle preheating.
 Cast iron can be uneven in terms of heat when you first put it on your range.
 Therefore, preheat the pan on a low heat before you add any food.
 Then, very gradually increase the heat.
 This allows you to control the heat more accurately because they can get very, very hot!

 Our Top Pick

-Our top pick of the best cast iron pans is a multi-use cast iron skillet.
+Our top pick of the best cast-iron pans is a multi-use cast iron skillet.
 It can be used on any heating surface including induction cooktops as well as under the grill and in the oven.
 It is a perfect size for fried eggs and individual desserts.
-The skillet heats evenly, retains heat and is stylish.
-It comes with a natural vegetable oil seasoning which gives it a non-stick coating that improves with use.
+The skillet heats evenly retain heat and is stylish.
 It can be used for frying, searing and baking.
-This best cast iron skillet needs to be hand washed in water with soap before drying with a paper towel.
+This cast iron skillet needs to be hand washed in water with soap before drying with a paper towel.
 It will need seasoning throughout its life.